Learn how to solve biomedical problems using Engineering methods and tools.

 Our Biomedical Systems Engineering degrees give the opportunity to gain core engineering skills while developing specialist knowledge that can be used to improve understanding and management of biomedical problems, and to develop the healthcare technologies of the future.

-Biomedical Engineers may choose to apply the principles of electromagnetic engineering to analyse the body’s own electrical and magnetic activity, making these measurements accessible to medical doctors and biologists.
+For example, you may choose to apply the principles of electromagnetic engineering to analyse the body’s own electrical and magnetic activity, making these measurements accessible to medical doctors and biologists.
 They may choose to apply the principles of mechanical engineering to the analysis of motion and creation of devices that monitor and support walking.
-Students may choose to apply Systems thinking perspectives to the impact of healthcare on people, processes, information and organisations, equipping them to work on high-level global priorities in healthcare.
+Students may choose to apply systems thinking perspectives to the impact of healthcare on people, processes, information and organisations, equipping them to work on high-level global priorities in healthcare.

 - BEng Biomedical Systems Engineering (H161)